-2. Minimum Flows and Levels Annual Priority List
+Chapter Two: Minimum Flows and Levels Annual Priority List

 Requirements for the establishment of minimum flows and levels (MFLs) are specified in Section 373.042, F.S.
 Minimum flows and levels are defined as the limit at which further withdrawals of ground or surface water would be significantly harmful to the water resources or ecology of the area (s.
 373.042(1)(a)-(b), F.S.).
-A priority list and schedule for the development of MFLs are submitted to DEP for review and approval each November.
+A priority list and schedule for the development of MFLs is submitted to DEP for review and approval each November.
 The final list is incorporated as this chapter within the Consolidated Annual Report.

 In accordance with statutory requirements, the priority list and schedule is developed based on the importance of the waters to the state or region and the potential for significant harm to the water resources or ecology of the state or region.
 The list also includes first magnitude springs and second magnitude springs within state or federally-owned conservation lands.
 The schedule for establishment of spring minimum flows and levels is planned so as to be commensurate with the existing or potential threat to spring flow from consumptive uses.
-The Northwest Florida Water Management District Minimum Flows and Levels priority list may he found in Table 2 1 below and at: www.nwfwmd.state.fl.us/rmd/mfl/mfl.htm.
+The Northwest Florida Water Management District Minimum Flows and Levels Priority List may found Table below and www.nwfwmd.state.fl.us/rmd/mfl/mfl.htm.

-Table 2.1 Northwest Florida Water Management District MFL Priority List (2010)
+Table 2-1.
+Northwest Florida Water Management District MFL Priority List (2011)

-Waterbody WB Type County 2009 List 2010 List Date Est. Peer Rev. Reason for Schedule Change Existence of or Potential for Significant Harm 1 Floridan Aquifer A Coastal Portions of Santa Rosa, Okaloosa, Walton 2010 2017 N Aquifer is sustainable through consumptive use permits Potential migration of saline water due to significant drawdown of Floridan Aquifer in coastal portions of these counties.
-2 Inland Sand and Gravel Aquifer A Santa Rosa, Okaloosa 2010 2015 N Need for greater resolution identified Identified in Regional Water Supply as likely future water supply.
+Waterbody WB Type County 2010 2011 Date Estab.
+Peer Rev. Reason for Schedule Change Existence of or Potential for Significant Harm 1 Floridan Aquifer A Coastal portions of Santa Rosa, Okaloosa, Walton 2017 2017 N Potential migration of saline water due to significant drawdown of Floridan Aquifer in coastal portions of these counties.
+2 Inland Sand and Gravel Aquifer A Santa Rosa, Okaloosa 2015 2015 N Identified in Regional Water Supply as likely future water supply.
 Monitoring and Hydrologic modeling is ongoing to consider potential for harm.
 3 Deer Point Lake E/L Bay 2015 2015 N Potential increase in withdrawals greater than currently projected that result in reduced discharge to North Bay.
 4 Wakulla Spring S Wakulla 2012 2012 N Scheduling of first order magnitude springs is a Requirement of Chapter 373.042, F.S.
 Monitoring and technical analyses to determine hydrology and aquatic resource needs are ongoing.
 5 Jackson Blue Spring S Jackson 2012 2012 N Scheduling of first order magnitude springs is a Requirement of Chapter 373.042, F.S.
 Monitoring and technical analyses to determine hydrology and aquatic resources needs are ongoing.
-6 Yellow River R Santa Rosa, Okaloosa 2010 2017 N Potential for development of this resource has greatly diminished Monitoring and Technical analyses to determine consumptive demands, hydrology and aquatic ecosystem needs are ongoing.
-7 Morrison Spring S Walton 2015 2015 N Scheduling of first order magnitude springs is a Requirement of Chapter 373.042, F.S.
+6 Yellow River R Santa Rosa, Okaloosa 2017 2017 N Monitoring and Technical analyses to determine consumptive demands, hydrology and aquatic ecosystem needs are ongoing.
+7 Morrison Spring S Walton 2015 2015 N Scheduling of 2nd order magnitude springs on state owned land is a Requirement of Chapter 373.042, F.S.
 Monitoring and technical analyses to determine hydrology and aquatic resource needs are ongoing.

-WB Type: A=Aquifer, Fl=Floridan, E=Estuary, L=Lake, R=River, S=Spring, W=Wetland; 2010 List=anticipated MFL establishment date proposed in October 2010; Peer Rev.=voluntary peer review of MFL; MFL in rule making; MFL rule challenged.
+WB Type: A=Aquifer, Fl=Floridan, E=Estuary, L=Lake, R=River, S=Spring, W=Wetland; Peer Rev. = voluntary peer review of MFL; MFL in rule making; MFL rule challenged.

-3. Annual Five-Year Capital Improvements Plan
+Chapter Three: Annual Five-Year Capital Improvements Plan